Rookout/deployment-examples/node-aws-lambda/README.md

 ## Rookout Integration Process

 We have added Rookout to the original project by:
-1. Installing rookout dependency : `npm install --save rookout` and adding it in the entry file `const rookout = require('rookout/lambda');`
+1. Installing the Rookout SDK: `npm install --save rookout` and adding it in the entry file `const rookout = require('rookout/lambda');`

 1. Wrapping your function with the Lambda wrapper as such :
 `const rookout = require('rookout/lambda');`